jeffpar/pcjs/tools/dx/README.md

 [dzip.js](dzip.js) uses the `LegacyARC` and `LegacyZIP` classes in [legacy.js](legacy.js), which add support for compression methods older than `deflate`, which is the only compression method that modern `zlib`-based utilities support.

-To simplify container handling for both command-line and browser clients, the [dxc.js](dxc.js) wrapper class provides functions that call the appropriate container class:
+To simplify container handling for both command-line and browser clients, the [dxc.js](dxc.js) wrapper class provides functions that deal with the appropriate container class:

   - *async* open()
   - *async* readDirectory()